sixcious/infy-scroll/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-Please describe what went wrong. **However, please do not open an issue asking how to make it work with a specific website unless you think there is an actual bug or issue.**
+Please describe what went wrong.
+*Note: Please do not open an issue asking how to make it work with a specific website unless you think there is an actual bug or issue.*

 **Website**
-If applicable, please post the specific URL that the problem is occurring on.
+If applicable, please post a specific URL that the problem is occurring on (to use as a testable example).
-**However, please do not post NSFW (Not Safe For Work) URLs.** This is a public repository and I want to protect your privacy as much as possible.
+*Note: Please do not post NSFW (Not Safe For Work) URLs.
+This is a public repository and I want to protect your privacy as much as possible.*

 **Environment**
-Please fill out as much as you can about your environment.
+This is required, so please fill out as much as you can about your environment.
  - Device:
  - OS:
  - Browser:
  - Browser Version:
  - Extension Version:

-**Screenshots**
+**Screenshots (Optional)**
-If applicable, please add any screenshots to help explain the problem.
+If applicable, please add any screenshots that might help explain the issue better.
-**However, please do not post any screenshots of the mascot character.**
+*Note: Please do not post any screenshots of the mascot character.*